Get ready for Stop Bullying Week, October 11-15!

 Technology Station

-Posted in character education, holiday, reading skills, and third grade
+Posted in character education, holiday, and reading skills

 Third grade read the unusual Dr. Seuss book, What Was I Scared Of? in the Jackson Library last week.
 We used context clues to determine the meanings of unknown words and analyzed the character’s actions.
 We also connected the story to February’s character trait, compassion.
 The kids loved this story and it gave them quite a bit to think about when it comes to how we should treat people who are unusual.